 recovery of debt accumulated in the Accumulated Debt Register [INFO](5.7.5.1);

+where the Meter Balance [INFO] (5.7.5.22) is less than the Disablement Threshold [INFO](5.7.4.15) adding credit to the Meter Balance [INFO] (5.7.5.22) until it is equal to the Disablement Threshold [INFO](5.7.4.15);

-repayment of Emergency Credit activated and used by the Consumer; and
+repayment of Emergency Credit activated and used by the Consumer and so increasing the Emergency Credit Balance [INFO](5.7.5.15) accordingly; and

-adding remaining credit (the credit after deduction of (xii), (xiii) and (xiv) above) to the Meter Balance [INFO](5.7.5.22).
+adding remaining credit (the credit after deduction of (xii), (xiii), (xiv) and (xv) above) to the Meter Balance [INFO](5.7.5.22).

+In executing the Command, ESME shall if Emergency Credit activated and used by the Consumer is fully repaid, deactivate Emergency Credit so that it is capable of activation when ESME is operating in Prepayment mode where Emergency Credit is available (as set out in Section 5.5.7.2).

 In executing the Command, ESME shall be capable of Arming the Supply if the Meter Balance [INFO](5.7.5.22) rises above the Disablement Threshold [INFO](5.7.4.15), displaying any such change in the Supply State [INFO](5.7.5.32) on its User Interface and generating and sending an Alert that the Supply has been Armed via its HAN Interface.

 In executing the Command, ESME shall be capable of recording the credit applied to the Meter Balance [INFO](5.7.5.22) and the amount of payment-based debt recovered (as set out in (xii)) in the Billing Data Log(5.7.5.10).

-In executing the Command from a Type 1 Device, ESME shall be capable of generating and sending an Alert containing the UTC date and When operating in Credit Mode, ESME shall be capable of not executing the Command and generating and sending a Response to that effect via its HAN Interface.
+In executing the Command from a PPMID, ESME shall be capable of generating and sending an Alert containing the UTC date and When operating in Credit Mode, ESME shall be capable of not executing the Command and generating and sending a Response to that effect via its HAN Interface.

 Add Device Security Credentials